 Cheese goes with nearly anything.

-If you’re truly low on food but, are lucky enough to have some cheese in the fridge you can turn nearly anything into a cheesy filling casserole.
+If you’re truly low on food but are lucky enough to have some cheese in the fridge, you can turn nearly anything into a cheesy filling casserole.

 Need a little bit more help getting started with a meal idea?
 MyFridgeFood is made just for people like you.
-Select the random things running around your pantry and fridge, hit select and get instant inspiration.
+Select the random things running around in your pantry and fridge, hit select and get instant inspiration.

 I’d love to know some of your ideas for pulling together a meal with the bare minimum.
 Let me know in the comments!